-Learn how to sew an easy DIY pencil pouch with scraps of fabric and a zipper.
-This is a great beginner sewing project that teaches how to sew a zipper!
+Learn how to sew an easy DIY pencil pouch with scraps of fabric, a zipper, and a free sewing pattern.
+This is a great beginner sewing project!

 I’m always losing pens and pencils in my purse, and my kids fight over markers unless it’s clearly separated for each kid.

-I made an easy DIY pencil pouch to keep my purse organized.
+I made an easy DIY pencil pouch to keep my purse organized, and I’m sharing a free sewing pattern with you.
 I made one for each kid so they only use what is in their own pencil pouch, and now there’s no more fighting!

 These pouches are great and can hold pencils, pens, markers, gluesticks, and small scissors.
 I love keeping everything in one place so it doesn’t get lost.